JustinLove/flow-dj/notes.md

 consensual has persistent mods

-- incremental gradient descent without locking update
-- display convergence (log scale?)
-- perhaps allow computation between every round, until press
+- usable screens
+  - song preview - score?
+- config?
+- profiles?
+  - what happens with no data?
+  - multiple players?
-- more selection factors
+- more selection factors ?
-- actual score reaction
+- actual score reaction ?

 ## Solved